microsoft/java-client-library/README.md

 The [DeployR API](https://github.com/deployr/server) exposes a wide range of R analytics services to client application developers.
-These services are exposed using standards based JSON/XML and are delivered by the DeployR server as Web services over HTTP(S).
+These services are exposed using standards-based JSON/XML and are delivered by the DeployR server as Web services over HTTP(S).

 The DeployR Java client library is provided to simplify the integration of